 THC will bind with the CB1 or cannabinoid receptors found in the brain.
 This is why strains with high THC can produce feelings of euphoria.
-Meanwhile, CBD is not so easy to bind to receptors, and sometimes, it won’t bind at all.
-CBD can even interfere with THC’s binding with receptors, and this can affect the body experiences the psychoactive effects expected with THC strains.
+Meanwhile, CBD is not so easy to bind to receptors, and sometimes, it won’t even bind at all.
+CBD can even interfere with the binding of THC with receptors, affecting the body experiences and the psychoactive effects expected with THC strains.

 Legal issues of use